RTÉ Sport: Gaelic games

 In 1926, RTÉ broadcast the first field game in Europe.
-The GAA match was live on the radio, 2RN, RTÉ's predecessor.
+The GAA match was broadcast live on the radio station 2RN, RTÉ's predecessor.
 RTÉ Sport is probably the second most significant of the categories since often hundreds of thousands would watch The Sunday Game, with probably more than a million watching on the day of the All-Ireland Final.

 RTÉ GAA coverage is the cornerstone of their sports coverage.
-RTÉ previously held the exclusive rights for television and radio in the Republic for the entirety of the Championship compromising of interprovincial games, All Ireland Qualifying games and the All Ireland Championship series.
-The games were also available in Northern Ireland who although able to see Ulster games on BBC Northern Ireland, did not receive the breadth of coverage as available on RTÉ.
-In 2008, however, TV3 won the rights to show 10 Championship games marking an end to RTÉ's exclusivity.
-RTÉ though remain the sole broadcaster on radio and retained the All Ireland series exclusively with 40 championship games available on television.
-Games are also available online at RTÉ.i.e.
+RTÉ previously held the exclusive rights for television and radio in the Republic for the entirety of the Championship compromising of interprovincial games, All-Ireland Qualifying games and the All-Ireland Championship series.
+The games were also available in Northern Ireland, who although able to see Ulster games on BBC Northern Ireland, did not receive the breadth of coverage as available on RTÉ.
+In 2008, however, TV3 won the rights to show ten Championship games, bringing an end to RTÉ's exclusivity.
+RTÉ though remain the sole broadcaster on radio and retained the All-Ireland series exclusively with forty championship games available on television.
+Games are also available online.
 RTÉ also show highlights of club and National League games on their Sunday Sport banner through the winter and spring.
-In 2011 under a new deal BBC NI show all Ulster Championship matches mostly Live and some deferred shown in full, as well as live coverage of the All Ireland Championship if an Ulster team is playing.
-Under the 2011 deal TV3 showed 11 matches including both All Ireland minor finals with coverage on TV3 in English and sister channel 3e in Irish.
-In 2014 a new deal was announced with TV3 losing their coverage to Sky Sports, RTÉ keep their share of the matches but Sky have 14 exclusive matches and other matches such as the All Ireland Semi Finals and Finals which are shared between RTÉ and Sky.
+In 2011, under a new deal, BBC NI show all Ulster Championship matches, mostly Live and some deferred shown in full, as well as live coverage of the All-Ireland Championship if an Ulster team is playing.
+Under the 2011 deal, TV3 showed eleven matches, including both All-Ireland minor finals with coverage on TV3 in English and sister channel 3e in Irish.
+In 2014, a new deal was announced, with TV3 losing their coverage to Sky Sports.
+RTÉ keep their share of the matches but Sky has fourteen exclusive matches and other matches, such as the All-Ireland Semi Finals and Finals, which are shared between RTÉ and Sky.
 Under this deal BBC NI also get to show matches as long as RTÉ also cover them.

 The All-Ireland Football Final traditionally attracts high ratings with it too attracting high ratings in previous years.

 Coverage

 RTÉ's championship games are broadcast through their The Sunday Game banner; for more information on their coverage see there.

-Among other sports, RTÉ broadcasts the following on television (usually on RTÉ Two):
+Among other sports, RTÉ broadcasts the following on television (usually on RTÉ2):